haha8888haha8888/Zero-Ology/README.md

 #########################################
-LINSE STANDS FOR ANY REPOSITORY CLONES WITH LICENSE.TXT AND ISBN_BY_STACEY_SZMY AND LICENSE_ISBN.txt # Zero-ology License v1.15 and prior!!
+LICENSE STANDS FOR ANY REPOSITORY CLONES WITH LICENSE.TXT AND ISBN_BY_STACEY_SZMY AND LICENSE_ISBN.txt # Zero-ology License v1.15 and prior!!

 !LEARN ABOUT !THE !OLD !DELETE !LICENSE_ISBN.txt !FILE !# Zero-Ology ISBN Archive License !v1.15